richardschoen/iforgit/knowledge/srcgitcmd-checkout.md

 This variation of the *CHECKOUT option will check out a copy of a source member to the IFORGITTMP library.
 A source file is auto-created for the current user.
-And the mamber name will be as specified on the DESTMBR parameter.
+And the member name will be as specified on the DESTMBR parameter.

 The important command options for this command variation are:
 ```